mikiw/DexProtocol/README.md

 - TODO: Is it true that ERC-20/ERC-721/ERC-1155 only?
 - TODO: ERC-1271 - what is that?
 - TODO: If I have 2 tokens on ERC-621 can I swap them in Wyvern?
-- TODO: What if self-destruct will be executed?)
+- TODO: What if self-destruct will be executed?

 ## SmartWeave SDK v2
-Although Wyvern on Ethereum seems to be a really interesting protocol to exchange CryptoKitties it's very limited to build a highly scalable knowledge economy platform with homomorphic encryption around big data stored as permaweb (https://arwiki.wiki/#/en/the-permaweb) or IPFS (https://ipfs2arweave.com/).
+Although Wyvern on Ethereum seems to be a really interesting protocol to exchange ERC tokens like CryptoKitties but unfortunately it's very limited for building a highly scalable knowledge economy platform with homomorphic encryption around big data stored as permaweb (https://arwiki.wiki/#/en/the-permaweb) or IPFS (https://ipfs2arweave.com/).

 It's mainly because of different requirements.
-We want to be able to store a variety of data with different sizes that only the owner has access to.
+We want to be able to store a variety of data with different sizes that only the owner has access to - not only standardized tokens (Wrapped AR can be used, more here https://medium.com/everfinance/what-is-wrapped-ar-c4b4375290b9).
 Later we want to match clients with data processors that will process this data in a secure way.
 Finally, we want to build an economy around that process.
 This is why Arweave/SmartWeave SDK v2 (https://smartweave.docs.redstone.finance/) with permaweb concepts seems to be a good fit to cover use cases like this:
 - There are clients that want to calculate taxes in Canada with a pretty easy tax system, but they don't want to reveal how much they earn.
 There is a digitalized accounting company that is writing its own solution to calculate tax.
 The processor is processing encrypted data for clients for payment.
 - There is a data provider with satellite data and the provider just wants to monetize this data without revealing it publicly.
 There is an entity specialized in image processing of that homomorphic image encryption data that doesn't want to reveal its algorithm but it wants to just give output with a number of ships/crops/etc. Finally, there is a hedge fund that it's interested in processed data of cargo ships or crops in the current year.
 - There is a medical company or patient that wants to analyze medical data(like NGS DNA sequence) without revealing it.
 There is a biotech startup with an algorithm to do so that wants to monetize it.
 On our marketplace, buyers can meet the seller.

-## SmartWeave SDK v2
+## SmartWeave SDK v2 proposed solution
-- TODO: Write down about proposed solution
+TODO: Write down about proposed solution.
-- TODO: What about Homomorphic encryption while in proxy?
+- Solution A) Economy market for assets based on the register and proxy smart contract on-chain and the off-chain matching algorithm.
+- Solution B) Economy market for assets based on AAM.
+- Solution C) Economy market for knowledge economy based on data and processing of it with the possibility of using homomorphic encryption concepts.

 ## Others
 - TODO: How to simulate these custom made blockchain/exchanges/markets behaviors before launch?
 For example in Anylogic?
 Maybe Dexter (https://dexter-manual.readthedocs.io/en/latest/)?